-Excel: How To Create a Conditional Format
+Excel: How to Create a Conditional Format

 In Excel, you can change your data’s appearance based on its value.
-For example, you could change the color of negative balances in your worksheet to be red while positive numbers are black.
+For example, you could change the color of negative balances in your worksheet to red while positive numbers are black.
 To do this, follow the steps in this Tech-Recipe.

 1. Select the cell to be formatted.

-2. Click Format and then select Conditional Formatting.
+2. Click Format, and then select Conditional Formatting.

-3. In the second dropdown, select the operator to use in the test.
+3. In the second drop-down, select the operator to use in the test.

 4. Type the arguments to use in the condition.